gicentre/litvis/documents/tutorials/geoImporting.md

 ## 3. Identify the `id` attribute

 When we render the data we will need an ID to refer to each spatial feature within the dataset (boroughs in our case).
-GeoJson and TopoJson files can have an optional `id` for each feature which we need to add as part of our workflow.
+GeoJson and topoJson files can have an optional `id` for each feature which we need to add as part of our workflow.
 The original shape file should have had one or more attributes associated with each feature and these get transferred to the `geoJson` as 'properties'.
 You can see these properties by viewing the .json file in a text editor.
 Choose the property you wish to make the id and then type the following: